 Luckily for me, the vehicle was in Florida its entire life, so there was no rust or anything major I had to deal with.
 Aside from a few small dents, it was in great shape cosmetically.
 Unfortunately, I didn’t take many photos of the process, but I do have an excellent “after” photo to share.

-For this walk-through of my process, I’ll be covering what it’s like to perform paint correction with Meguiars Ultimate Compound and Polish.
+For this walk-through of my process, I’ll be covering what it’s like to perform paint correction with Meguiars Ultimate Compound and Clarity Restorer.
 I chose Meguiars, because it’s a well-known brand, known for providing consumers with high-quality products at affordable prices.
 I trust them.